NR74W/WipEout-Mods/WipEout Portable Collection/README.md

 *-* Increased limits from 50 Zones to 100 / 25 Kills to 250 in Racebox (WipEout Pulse)

 ### Downloadable Content (WipEout Pure)
+- Music
+*-* Classic Music `WPCE02197DCLASSICM` : Adds the 4 music tracks by CoLD SToRAGE from the Classic Pack

 - Packs
 *-* Billboard Pack `WPCE02197DBB` : Restores the unused billboards
 *-* Expert Pack `WPCE02197DEXPERT` : Increases the AI difficulty